 Grits are made from a less sweet, starchy variety of corn, such as dent corn.
 The corn goes through a type of processing that soaks the dried grains in lye or another alkali for several days, which removes the hard hull; the resulting grain is referred to as hominy.
 When purchasing grits, you will find hominy as well as white and yellow corn varieties.

 Polenta is an Italian version of grits.
 It's made from cornmeal, so it has a significantly different texture and flavor.
 It is prepared similarly and can look like grits, which is where the confusion may lie.

-You can also buy stone-ground, fast-cooking, and instant varieties of grits, but be sure to distinguish between grits and cornmeal, a fine-textured processed corn used like flour, and masa harina, the base for tortillas.
-Polenta, the Italian version of grits, cooks similarly but with significant differences in flavor and texture.
-Though most varieties of grits can be theoretically interchanged with cornmeal, masa, or polenta, you usually get better results when you use the specific type called for in a recipe.
-Stone-ground grits yield big flavor and a chunkier bite from the intact germ; finely ground cornmeal, on the other hand, would cook into a smooth, almost watery mush.
+There are stone-ground, fast-cooking, and instant varieties of grits.
+However, read the package carefully to distinguish between grits and cornmeal, which is fine-textured processed corn used like flour, and masa harina, which is the base for tortillas.
+Though most varieties of grits can be theoretically interchanged with cornmeal, masa, or polenta, you usually get better results when you use the specific type of grain called for in a recipe.
+Stone-ground grits yield a big flavor and a chunkier bite from the intact germ; finely ground cornmeal, on the other hand, would cook into a smooth, almost watery mush.

 It is important you use a certain type of grits for particular styles of recipes.
 For example, choose a coarse or medium grind for a traditional side dish; you can use stone-ground grits, which take about 45 minutes with constant attention to cook on the stovetop, or quick grits, which cook in about 10 minutes.